Unforgettable fun in the countryside awaits you

 The origins of Clay Pigeon Shooting

-Growth in Popularity: Clay pigeon shooting gained popularity in the late 19th and early 20th centuries.
-It became a competitive sport and was included in prestigious shooting competitions.
-Organisations such as the National Rifle Association (NRA) in the US and the International Shooting Sport Federation (ISSF) were established to govern and promote the sport.
-Various shooting disciplines, such as skeet shooting and sporting clays, emerged to provide diverse shooting challenges.
-At House of Mulben, we welcome all ages above 16 to us.
-We use 20-bore guns, as they are lightweight and don’t kick as much as the more commonly used 12-bore guns.
+At House of Mulben, at our clay pigeon shooting we welcome all ages above 16 to us.
+We use 20 bore guns, as they are lightweight and don't kick as much as the more commonly used 12-bore guns.
 These 20-bores still pack enough punch to break at clay at 45 yards, though.
-You get the potential to take on clays a long way off but don’t have a sore shoulder afterwards.
-We generally use 28g cartridges too.
+You get the potential to take on clays a long way off but don't have a sore shoulder afterwards.
+We generally use 28gram cartridges too.

 In summary, clay pigeon shooting evolved from live pigeon shooting, embracing clay targets as a humane and consistent alternative.
-It grew in popularity, spurred by technological advancements, and became a competitive sport with various disciplines.
-Today, clay pigeon shooting remains a thriving and inclusive activity enjoyed by people of all ages and is recognised as an Olympic sport.
+Today, clay pigeon shooting remains a thriving activity enjoyed by people of all ages and sexes and is even recognised as an Olympic sport.

 See all journal entries